 To draw a shape you can use a shard of bar soap, a fabric pencil, or if you're really brave - a magic marker.
 The ancient Egyptians used red paint to make rough drafts of their tomb carvings, and then the masters would correct them in black (magic marker?), so if you draw out your shapes before you create them you're in good company.
 (Determining how these shapes should be spaced on your costume is discussed in more detail on the Design page.)

 Sew-On Jewels: Jewels come in a variety of shapes, sizes, colors, and materials.
 The jewels used on costumes should have at least two holes in them, or should be mounted in metal that can be sewn on.
 Glue just doesn't cut it.
+If someone tries to sell you a costume with gems not sewn on but instead "bedazzled" or hot pressed onto fabric, do not buy it.
+It's a cheap imitation that will fall apart if actually danced in.
 In the shape I drew on my Beading Doodle Pad, I made a space for a tear-drop shaped Swarovski crystal.

 Here are how the stitches look on the back.
 Typically I'd use white thread, but to make it easier to see I've used black.
 I go around each hole about three times.
 You can knot the thread at this point, or continue to bead without knotting it.